impostorsguides/impostorsguides.github.io/rbenv/1-i-content.md

 So the `0` in `! -t 0` represents a file descriptor.
 And this condition says "execute the code inside this conditional check, *if* file descriptor # 0 is *not* open or is *not* associated with a terminal".

-That… sounds strange to me.
+That... sounds strange to me.
 What kind of logic would we want to execute only if file descriptor 0 is *not* open?
 And what are file descriptors again?
 I've heard the term before, but I forget what they are.

 According to [RedHat](https://web.archive.org/web/20220405071108/https://www.redhat.com/sysadmin/more-stupid-bash-tricks):